-- During the tax year, you perform services in the performing arts for at least two employers. - 2) You receive at least \$200 each from any two of these employers. - Your related performing-arts business expenses are more than 10% of your gross income from the performance of those services. - Your adjusted gross income is not more than \$16,000 before deducting these business expenses.
+- 1. During the tax year, you perform services in the performing arts as an employee for at least two employers. - 2.
+You receive at least \$200 each from any two of these employers. - 3.
+Your related performing-arts business expenses are more than 10% of your gross income from the performance of those services. - Your adjusted gross income is not more than \$16,000 before deducting these business expenses.